834 Naval Air Squadron

 834 Naval Air Squadron (834 NAS), also called 834 Squadron, was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
-It was last active during World War II, primarily utilising the Fairey Swordfish throughout the conflict.
-In addition to this aircraft, the squadron also operated the Supermarine Seafire in 1943 and the Grumman Wildcat in 1944, both of which were employed for combat air patrol (CAP) missions.
+It was last active during World War II, primarily utilising the Fairey Swordfish torpedo bomber throughout the conflict.
+In addition to this aircraft, the squadron also operated the Supermarine Seafire in 1943 and the Grumman Wildcat in 1944, both fighter aircraft and both of which were employed for combat air patrol (CAP) missions.